 How to treat angina symptoms

-When you have coronary artery disease, it's important to pay attention to your angina symptoms and know what to do when they happen.
+When you have angina, it's important to pay attention to your symptoms and know what to do when they happen.

 If you are doing an activity when your symptoms start, stop what you are doing.
 Sit or lie down and rest.
 If you are driving, pull over and park the car.